AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 **Customer reference form:**

-For some Adobe Experience Cloud certifications, the Adobe Credential Program accepts customer references which validate your continued work as an Adobe certified individual leading, managing and/or participating on an Adobe Experience Cloud implementation project.
+For certain Adobe Experience Cloud certifications, the Adobe Credential Program accepts customer references that validate your continued work as an Adobe certified individual leading, managing and/or participating on an Adobe Experience Cloud implementation project.

 You are required to provide a customer reference affirming you have participated in at least 100 hours of demonstrated project engagement during your certification renewal 2-year interval.